w-tv/cicero-dev/reference files to consult/inspo/readme.txt

 im very based id like a few dollars.png This is an edit, by Wyatt S Carpenter, of a screencap (captured by someone unknown), from John Mulaney's stand-up special _John Mulaney: New in Town_.

-freaking markers.png This is an edit, by Wyatt S Carpenter, of a screencap (captured by someone unknown) (possibly a frame of an animated gif), from John Mulaney's stand-up special _John Mulaney: The Comeback Kid_.
+freaking markers.png This is an edit, by Wyatt S Carpenter, of a screencap (captured by someone unknown) (possibly a frame of an animated gif), from John Mulaney's stand-up special _John Mulaney: The Comeback Kid_

 welcome to cicero.jpg Wyatt S Carpenter (photographer)

+static typing expanding brain.png Meme (the captions) by Wyatt S Carpenter, collage by someone unknown of images by someone unknown